DjangoGirls/organizer-manual/gdpr/README.md

 MailChimp already provides this, so if you are using MailChimp for your mass emails, you have this covered already.

-You should also get consent from participants to take photos of them and publish them.
-Consent for photos is difficult to manage through an application form and is best done by using either name tags or lanyards of different colours for
-"OK with photo" and "NOT OK with photo" attendees.
-The photographer has to make all efforts to avoid all the "NOT OK with photo" attendees and should they be visible in a photo you want to publish, you should have their faces blurred so that they cannot be recognised.

 # Profiling